nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/content-repository/content-repository-tutorials/how-to-define-a-document-type.md

   {{/callout}}

-  If you want to some of the layouts to be configure by default, click **Configure Missing Layouts**.
+Click **Configure Missing Layouts** to configure by default the rest of the layouts for this document type.
 The configured layouts will consist in the title, description and required fields of your document type.

 1. Go to **UI** tab, and open the **Translations** menu.
 1. To translate your document type properties, click **Edit** on the `messages.json` file and enter: